Code:SEVERE – A Podcast Series

-The untold stories of terrorist attacks from the files of UK Counter Terrorism Policing
+The untold stories of terrorist attacks from the files of Counter Terrorism Policing.

 Episode One: Multiple Bombings

 A man buying 600kg of fertiliser at a store told staff it was for his allotment… but that’s enough to cover five football pitches… and fertiliser is also used to make bombs.

 Listen and find out how Counter Terrorism Policing tracked a terrorist cell, who were planning an attack in Britain targeting shopping centres, power companies and nightclubs.

 They were what we would describe as players, they’d been abroad, they’d been to training camps and I think they’d rubbed shoulders with other people who have moved on to commit terrorist attacks in the UK and abroad.

 The three elements of a terrorist; you have to be ready, willing, able and all three coming together at the same time is when your tipping point comes.
 We knew they were ready and willing but we just didn’t know they were able.

 As one of the UK’s largest ever counter terrorism investigations unfolds – known as Operation Crevice – you’ll hear the parts of the jigsaw which led to armed raids, with 700 officers searching two dozen locations throughout the country.